SciJinks logo paired with the NOAA logo

 Photo of thick, light gray, billowing clouds of volcanic ash.

 Ash plume of the Eyjafjallajokull Glacier volcano in Iceland in April 2010.
-Credit: Sigurdur Jonsson via Wikimedia Commons CC BY 2.0
+Credit: Bjarki Sigursveinsson, Wikimedia Commons.
+(Creative Commons Attribution-Share Alike 3.0).

 The 2010 eruption of the Eyjafjallajokull Glacier volcano in Iceland sent ash plumes high into the atmosphere.
 When the plume drifted over the United Kingdom and Europe, airline flights were cancelled.